aerphanas/aerphanas.github.io/posts/2023-01-22-Linux_Chroot.md

 zpool import -N -R /mnt rpool
 zpool import -N -R /mnt bpool
 zfs load-key -a
-# Add *UUID* at the end, if appropriate; use zfs list to see your values:
 zfs mount rpool/ROOT/ubuntu
 zfs mount bpool/BOOT/ubuntu
 zfs mount -a